pmeredit/mongo/src/mongo/db/modules/enterprise/docs/testing/jstestfuzz-minimizer.md

 reproducer for that error.
 Rarely, this fails to occur because either

 1. an exception occurred during minimization, or 2. the process timed out in Evergreen.
-In both cases, these issues should be reported to SDP.
+In both cases, these issues should be reported to Correctness.

 To work around a timeout in Evergreen, you can run the minimizer locally by running the original generated jstest in resmoke.py.
 See the task